-Interested parties can make representations about licence applications, or apply for a review of an existing licence at any time.
+Interested parties can make representations about licence applications or apply for a review of an existing licence at any time.
 These parties are defined in the Gambling Act 2005 as follows:

-"For the purposes of this Act a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the applications is made, the person-
+"For the purposes of this Act a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the applications is made, the person:

-- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)"
+a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, b) has business interests that might be affected by the authorised activities, or c) represents persons who satisfy paragraph (a) or (b)"

-We are required by regulations to state the principles we will apply in exercising our powers under the Gambling Act 2005 to determine whether a person is an interested party.
-Our principles are:
+The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+The licensing authority's principles are:

 Each case will be decided upon its merits.
 This authority will not apply a rigid rule to its decision making.
-We will consider the examples of considerations provided in the Gambling Commission's Guidance to Licensing Authorities.
-We will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.
+It will consider the examples of considerations provided in the Gambling Commission's Guidance to Licensing Authorities.
+It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.

 Interested parties can be persons who are democratically elected such as councillors and MPs.
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor / MP represents the ward likely to be affected.
 Likewise, parish councils likely to be affected will be considered to be interested parties.
-Other than these however, we will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
+Other than these however, the licensing authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
 A letter from one of these persons, requesting the representation is sufficient.

-If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts then please contact the licensing department at Lewes District Council, Southover House, Southover Road, Lewes BN7 1AB (e.mail customerfirst@leweseastbourne.gov.uk , telephone 01273 471600).
+• If individuals wish to approach Councillors to ask them to represent their views, then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If there are any doubts then please contact the licensing department at Lewes District Council, 6 High Street Lewes BN7 2AD (email: licensing@lewes-eastbourne.gov.uk, telephone 01273 471600).

-We will not take into account representations which are:
+The licensing authority will not take into account representations which are:

-- Repetitive, vexatious or frivolous

-- From a rival business where the basis of the representation is unwanted competition

-- Moral objections to gambling

-- Concerns about the expected demand for gambling
+- Repetitive, vexatious or frivolous. - From a rival business where the basis of the representation is unwanted competition. - Moral objections to gambling. - Concerns about the expected demand for gambling.

-- Anonymous